lzdrojewski/cat_herder/README.md

 Let me know when you bump into a roadblock that you can't solve or something needs approval from Leadership.
 I'll work with you.
 Don't get hung up on "process", upcoming meetings, and such.
 Just-in-time escalation is usually more efficient.

 ### When the Decision It's Not Yours to Make, or You Weren't Included, or You Simply Disagree with the Decision
 If you genuinely agree with the decision, happy days.
 Join forces and let's get it done.
 It is, however, harder to buy into a decision that you don't agree with and/or you weren't consulted on.
 While I'll always try to include you, decisions must happen at the right level.
-The right level is dictated by the Jack Henry structure and processes.
+The right level is dictated by the company structure and processes.
 Sometimes life just happens.
 The world is not perfect.
 Note that I'll not be looking for consensus at all costs.

 You're expected to:
 - Provide clear and factual-based arguments why you disagree with the decision on the right forum.